DavidJCobb/reach-mvar-viewer-js/README.md

 Disclaimer: Most of the code for reading bitpacked data and map variants is very old (some of it was originally used to prototype ReachVariantTool, and my first investigation into map variants dates back years) and probably not up to my current standards of quality.

 Disclaimer: As of this writing, the rest of this project is something I quickly threw together in a couple days, in order to help out someone who was working on something interesting involving game preservation.
-(There's a particular map variant from circa 2011 that they're hoping to find.
-The `filter.html` file exists to help them in their search, though I haven't kept it updated after sending it to them.)
 I spent a couple more days digging into things like object rotations and some of the properties I hadn't decoded yet at the time.
-Expect this code to be pretty rough in quality.
+Expect this repo to be pretty rough in quality.

 ## Licensing info